Skip to content

 How Well Does GilletteLabs Exfoliator Perform and Shave?

 I wasn’t sure what to expect from the GilletteLabs Exfoliator.
-Still, I was interested in the difference in having an exfoliator pad replace the microfin strips we find on other Gillette razors.
+Still, I was interested in the difference between having an exfoliator pad and replacing the microfin strips we find on other Gillette razors.

 collage of author Jason shaving with GilletteLabs Exfoliator Bar razor